 reconnect with your inner child by wading in the pool below the falls—most enjoyable during the warmer

 **Our Ultimate Outsider stamps are located at multiple locations throughout the park.
 Look for it at the Visitors Center's information counter, where park staff will be happy to stamp your book.
-We also have stamps in the Nature Center as well as at the trailhead kiosk outside of the Nature Center.
+We also have stamps in the Nature Center, the General Store, at Concessions and at the trailhead kiosk outside of the Nature Center.